HDrizzle/stack_machine/README.md

 # General purpose static-RAM (GPRAM)

-This piece of memory will not have any hardware protection like the stack and can be writen to and read from at any location.
+This piece of memory does not have any hardware protection like the stack and can be writen to and read from at any location.
 It will have a 16-bit address by 8-bit word size (65,536 bytes) just like the stack.

-It's address latch can be optionally incremented upon reads/writes and can be directly set by 2 8-bit latches (`GPRAM-ADDR-A` and `GPRAM-ADDR-B`) from the bus.
-If the address is incremented, the read/write will happen first, then the incrementation.
+Its address can be optionally incremented upon reads/writes and can be directly set from the bus (`GPRAM-ADDR-A` and `GPRAM-ADDR-B`).
+For the instructions where the address is incremented, that will happen after the read/write.